 Except for amounts of Peak Load Variance Service (PLVS) Energy specified in section 1.4.8.5 of this exhibit, «Customer Name» must schedule and shall not exceed the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit.

-1.4.7.1 Failure to Meet Energy Neutrality Check and Associated Penalty
+1.4.7.1 Failure to Meet Energy Neutrality Check and Associated Charges

-BPA shall apply additional charges and penalties when «Customer Name» fails to satisfy the energy neutrality provisions in section 1.4.7 above.
+BPA shall apply additional charges when «Customer Name» fails to satisfy the energy neutrality provisions in section 1.4.7 above.
 BPA shall calculate such charges and penalties pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.

 Sub-Option 1: Include the following if customer does NOT elect the Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with PLVS option.